cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-1.rst

 **WARNING, decreasing the update frequency by too much can cause dangerous behavior.**

-Step 11.
+Step 8.
 Program periodic motion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+TODO: UPDATE FOR ROS2 PUPPER

 1. Set the update rate back to 200Hz (5ms interval).
 2. Program the motor to track a sinusoidal position, like the psuedocode below.